Volunteer at a youth center in Brazil

 - Optional 30 Portuguese lessons (£200)

-- Support from the Oyster representative, Jonathan, and the centre’s Volunteer coordinator.
+- Support from the Oyster representative, Jonathan, and the center’s Volunteer coordinator.

 - Oyster holds an ATOL licence and can book your return ticket to Brazil with flexible return date (airline fee levied for date changes).